akiomiyao/ped/README.md

 Column 6: Type of polymorphism (insertion, deletion, inversion and translocation) Column 7: Size of insertion or deletion
-Column 8: Number of reads in the control sort_uniq file with control type polymorphism Column 9: Number of reads in the control sort_uniq file with target type control type polymorphism Column 10: Number of reads in the target sort_uniq file with control type control type polymorphism Column 11: Number of reads in the target sort_uniq file with target type control type polymorphism Column 12: Genotype (M: homozygous, H: heterozygous) Column 13: Sequence between junctions
+Column 8: Number of reads in the control sort_uniq file with control type polymorphism Column 9: Number of reads in the control sort_uniq file with target type polymorphism Column 10: Number of reads in the target sort_uniq file with control type polymorphism Column 11: Number of reads in the target sort_uniq file with target type polymorphism Column 12: Genotype (M: homozygous, H: heterozygous) Column 13: Sequence between junctions
 ```